 A British officer, captured by the Germans, tries everything he can to escape.
 In the process, amongst many other adventures he gets awarded the Iron Cross !!
 Based on a true story.
 Written by

 When Sergeant Major Coward is discussing linking up with the Polish Underground, he is told that the agent is an optician somewhere in Poland, in Breslau.
 Breslau was in fact a German city and did not become Polish until after WW2 when the boundaries of Poland were shifted westwards and the name changed to Wroclaw.
 See more »

-Written by Art Noel and Don Pelosi See more »
+Written by Elton Box, Lawrence Hall and Desmond Cox See more »

 Was this review helpful to you?